Author Logo Design: Best Practices and Examples

 • magnifying glass

-• eye(s)
+• eyes

 author logo design

-It goes without mentioning that these graphic elements’ ideas are just the tip of the iceberg.
+It goes without saying that these graphic elements’ ideas are just the tip of the iceberg.
 Use your imagination to dig deeper and come up with other symbols.
 Once again, you can look at your icon options from the genre’s perspective.

-Here are some ideas:
+Here are some ideas below.

-• Fantasy genre: dragons, planets, moon, stars, mystic creatures, trees, roots, fire, water, arrows;
+Fantasy genre: dragons, planets, moon, stars, mystic creatures, trees, roots, fire, water, arrows.

-• Science fiction: space, stars, planets, aliens, alien language, starships, futuristic icons, badges;
+Science fiction: space, stars, planets, aliens, alien language, starships, futuristic icons, badges.

-• Romance: flowers, leaves, heart, lips, hands, swans and doves (birds), fruit, wine glass;
+Romance: flowers, leaves, heart, lips, hands, swans and doves (birds), fruit, wine glass.

-• Mystery and suspense: question marks, magnifying glass, hats, Celtic symbols, fingerprints, clocks;
+Mystery and suspense: question marks, magnifying glass, hats, Celtic symbols, fingerprints, clocks;

-• YA and Paranormal fantasy: trees, birds, insects, cards, candles, gemstones, paranormal hints;
+YA and paranormal fantasy: trees, birds, insects, cards, candles, gemstones, paranormal hints;

-Hope you managed to find a symbol that will help you represent your author brand.
+We hope you managed to find a symbol that will help you represent your author brand.
+Finally, let’s talk a bit about where you should include your brand-new author logo.

 Where you can use your author logo